AstraZeneca: 2021

 In July 2021, AstraZeneca acquired Alexion Pharmaceuticals.
 In October 2021, the company, through Alexion, acquired Caelum Biosciences and its monoclonal treatment (CAEL-101) for light chain (AL) amyloidosis for up to $500 million.

 2022

-In July, the company announced it would acquire TeneoTwo for up to $1.3 billion, increasing its blood cancer drug offering.
-In October 2022 it was announced that the company would acquire LogicBio Therapeutics, which was active in clinical-stage genomic medicine.
+In July 2022, the company announced it would acquire TeneoTwo for up to $1.3 billion, increasing its blood cancer drug offering.
+In October 2022, it was announced that it would acquire LogicBio Therapeutics, which was active in clinical-stage genomic medicine.

 In November 2022, it was announced AstraZeneca had acquired the Amsterdam-headquartered clinical-stage biotechnology company, Neogene Therapeutics.

 2023

 In January, AstraZeneca announced it would acquire CinCor Pharma for $1.8 billion.